czzz34/SOVA-Self-Operating-Virtual-Assistant-/README.md

 * You can switch the AI model in Ollama; `Gemma2:9b` is only a recommendation.
 * Functions like music playback require an internet connection.

----

-## 💡 Contribution

-Contributions are welcome!
-You can:

-* Add new modules in `modules/`
-* Improve the GUI in `ui/`
-* Optimize model performance or add new functionalities

----

 ## 📄 License